rapidsai/cudf/cpp/doxygen/developer_guide/DOCUMENTATION.md

 You can load the local `index.html` file generated there into any web browser to view the result.

 To view docs built on a remote server, you can run a simple HTTP server using Python: `cd html && python -m http.server`.
-Then open `http://<IP address>:8000` in your local web browser, inserting the IP address of the machine on which you ran the HTTP server.
+Then open `<IP address>:8000` in your local web browser, inserting the IP address of the machine on which you ran the HTTP server.

 The doxygen output is intended for building documentation only for the public APIs and classes.
 For example, the output should not include documentation for `detail` or `/src` files, and these directories are excluded in the `Doxyfile` configuration.